Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Overview of our proposal

 \section{Overview of our proposal}

 Before moving into detailed discussions, let us provide an overview of our proposal in this section to clarify our basic idea.
+We consider the nonlinear DC electric conductivity as a prototypical example of nonlinear responses.

-First, we consider the nonlinear DC electric conductivity as a prototypical example of nonlinear responses.
 A computational method of nonlinear DC electric conductivity in holography was first proposed in \cite{Karch:2007pd}.
 The basic idea presented in \cite{Karch:2007pd} is that the conductivity is determined by requesting the reality condition: the gauge field, hence the on-shell action, has to be real in the entire region of the dual bulk spacetime.
-The same idea was employed in the holographic computation of nonlinear frictional force acting on a particle in a medium \cite{Herzog:2006gh,Gubser:2006bz}. \footnote{ See also refs.~\cite{Herzog:2006se,Caceres:2006as}. } We call these methods the ``real-action method'' in this paper.
+The same idea was employed in the holographic computation of nonlinear frictional force acting on a particle in a medium \cite{Herzog:2006gh,Gubser:2006bz}.
+We call these methods the ``real-action method'' in this paper.

-However, the real-action method works only for limited cases.
 The real-action method is strongly based on the special circumstances that the action in the gravity dual is the DBI type or the NG type.
 The DBI action of a D$p$-brane has the following form:

 where $\tau_{p}$ is the tension of the D$p$-brane, $\xi^a$ are the worldvolume coordinates, $\Phi$ is the dilaton field, $F_{ab} = \partial_a A_b - \partial_b A_a$ is the field-strength of the worldvolume $\mathrm{U}(1)$ gauge field $A_a$.\footnote{$2\pi\alpha^{\prime}=1$ in our convention.} $h_{ab}$ is the induced metric